 The extra high, bright white ceiling, smart directional markings, spacious aisles, and back-lit glass walls create an unexpectedly impressive experience and exceptional quality.
 The integrated application of light and spatial identity makes the facility appear more spacious and supports the intuitive orientation.
 So at the end of the day, it will be easier to find your bike again.

 Morphing tessellations unify the varied history of architecture in The Hague.

 The past, present and future architecture of The Hague forms the basis for one continuous image on the entire light wall that encloses the parking facility.
-Facade elements of iconic buildings are subtly woven together into an awe-inspiring urban landscape; a luminous metamorphosis inspired by the works of Dutch graphic artist M.C.
+Facade elements of iconic buildings are subtly woven together into an awe-inspiring urban landscape – a luminous metamorphosis inspired by the works of Dutch graphic artist M.C.
 Escher.
 As you cycle past it, you experience the city’s skyline in one smooth movement.
-With more time, you can explore all individual referenced buildings.
+With more time, you can explore all individually referenced buildings.